AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

     - The GUI should remain usable across standard screen resolutions (≥1280x720) and scaling settings (100%, 125%, 150%).
 5. Maintainability Requirements
     - The system should follow object-oriented principles to support modularity and extensibility.
-    - Code should follow a consistent style guide.
+    - Code should follow the SE-EDU code style.
 6. Portability Requirements
     - The product should be packaged as a single `.jar` file (≤100 MB).
     - Documents should not exceed 15 MB each.
 7. Reliability Requirements
-    - The system should not crash under normal usage (adding, editing, deleting contacts).
+    - The system should not crash under normal usage (Managing up to 1000 persons).
     - Invalid input should not cause data corruption or loss.
+8. Automatic timezone requirements
+    - The system should be able to change the local time if user travels overseas.

 <div style="page-break-after: always;"></div>